habbes/experiments/ODataSlimUrlParserConcept/README.md

 TODO:

 - Add support for in operator and array expressions
+  - Correct current implement: Array delimeters should be `()` not `[]`
+- Add support for any operator and property access segment operator
 - Add support for parenthesized nested expressions
 - Support other query options:
   - Select with nesting supported